-How SwiftBroadband–Safety brings the speed and benefits of broadband to the flight deck.
+How SB-S brings the speed and benefits of broadband to the flight deck.

 Airline passengers would be surprised to hear that some cutting-edge technology reached the cabin long before it appeared in the cockpit.
 In fact, at the moment, cockpit technology is caught in a bit of time warp.
 “Pilots are still using narrowband, but passenger broadband has been operational for a number of years,” explains Inmarsat’s VP of Safety and Operational Services, Captain Mary McMillan.
 So while passengers are using social media and shopping online, pilots still use a system that only transmits small amounts of data when a conversation is taking place with air traffic control or airline operations.

 Despite the flight deck’s history of having slower communications, today Inmarsat is enhancing throughput capacity for the flight deck by many orders of magnitude.
-This is where our new communications platform – SwiftBroadband–Safety (SB–S) - comes in.
+This is where our new communications platform – SB-S (SwiftBroadband Safety) – comes in.

 Powerful and versatile

 SB-S sets the benchmark for aviation communications.
 More secure than cabin communications and operating over the ultra-reliable L-band, SB-S provides rich data to the flight crew in real time.
-Some of its powerful capabilities include global flight tracking, an IP connection to power the Electronic Flight Bag (EFB), and flight data streaming to deliver the ‘black box in the cloud’ concept.
+Some of its powerful capabilities include global flight tracking, an IP connection to power Electronic Flight Bag (EFB) applications for improved operational efficiency, and flight data streaming to deliver the ‘black box in the cloud’ concept.

-For pilots, SB-S will be as transformative as Classic Aero.
-Hawaiian Airlines has evaluated SB-S and the feedback is overwhelmingly positive.
+For pilots, SB-S is as transformative as Classic Aero.
+Hawaiian Airlines began flying with SB-S in 2015 and the feedback has been overwhelmingly positive.
 Pilots report that the satellite Voice over IP feature is a key benefit, as it allows them to talk to air traffic controllers with the call quality of a landline or mobile phone.
-However, this is just the tip of the iceberg: SB-S delivers a broad range of benefits in areas as varied as safety, fuel efficiency, real-time weather, flight optimisation, reduced maintenance time, and environmental friendliness.
+However, this is just the tip of the iceberg: SB-S delivers a broad range of benefits in areas as varied as fuel efficiency, better asset utilisation, increased capacity and enhanced safety.